nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1a.
 The index input by the user is not in the range of indices available.

 > 1a1.
-Task Manager prompts user to reinput the index of the Task.
+Task Manager prompts user to reinput the index of the Task.<br>
 > 1a2.
-User reinputs the name of the Task.
+User reinputs the name of the Task.<br>
-> Repeat 1a1 - 1ab until user inputs valid index of the Task.
+> Repeat 1a1 - 1ab until user inputs valid index of the Task.<br>
-> Use case resumes at step 2.
+> Use case resumes at step 2.<br>

 #### Use Case : Edit Task